 You know the truism, “If you always do what you’ve always done, you’ll always get what you’ve always got.”

-You can take actions that will accelerate your career.
+Decide to take actions that enable you to progress your career.

-Finding a safe place to talk issues through—to discover where your thinking is off-track and to find a way to resolve your fears and concerns—is a realistic next step.
+Find a safe place to talk issues through—and discover where your thinking is well on-track and less-well on-track.
+Find a way to resolve your fears and concerns.

 “Knowing I have you there to bounce things off—no matter where I am at—means so much.

 Knowing I have the support there is often all I need to get back in the game.